MicrosoftDocs/WSL/WSL/troubleshooting.md

 The Cisco AnyConnect VPN modifies routes in a way which prevents NAT from working.
 There is a workaround: Cisco has some explicit documentation for WSL2 - it is likely the same thing that is needed here.
 [Cisco AnyConnect Secure Mobility Client Administrator Guide, Release 4.10 - Troubleshoot AnyConnect [Cisco AnyConnect Secure Mobility Client] - Cisco](https://www.cisco.com/c/en/us/td/docs/security/vpn_client/anyconnect/anyconnect410/administration/guide/b-anyconnect-admin-guide-4-10/troubleshoot-anyconnect.html#Cisco_Task_in_List_GUI.dita_3a9a8101-f034-4e9b-b24a-486ee47b5e9f)

 ### WSL connectivity issues with VPNs when Mirrored mode is on

 VPNs that we tested and confirmed are incompatible with WSL.
 -	"Bitdefender" version 26.0.2.1
 -	"OpenVPN" version 2.6.501
 -	"Mcafee Safe Connect" version 2.16.1.124

-### Setting up HttpProxy Mirroring in WSL
+### HttpProxy Mirroring considerations in WSL

-HTTP/S proxy mirroring is enabled by default.
-It can be disabled setting “AutoProxy=False” in the .wslconfig file.
-If the proxy settings are changed, the WSL instance must be restarted for the proxy settings to take effect.
-A toast will be displayed to the user telling them that the WSL instance must be restarted for the new settings to take effect.
-In configurations with both VPN and Proxy, it can take seconds for settings to be resolved.
-There is an additional experimental setting "InitialAutoProxyTimeout".
-This setting configures the amount of time we wait during the first launch of WSL to resolve proxy settings.
-If the settings have not resolved in that time, WSL will launch without proxy settings.
-If the settings are resolved after WSL is launched, the wsl instance must be restarted.
-The user will be displayed a toast indicating this.
-This setting is configured in ms and has a default value of 1000.
+HTTP/S proxy mirroring can be configured via the [.wslconfig setting](./wsl-config.md).
+Please note these considerations:

-- PAC Proxy: WSL will configure the setting in Linux by Setting the “WSL_PAC_URL” environment variable.
+- PAC Proxy: WSL will configure the setting in Linux by Setting the "WSL_PAC_URL" environment variable.
 Linux does not support PAC proxies by default.
 - Interactions with WSLENV: user defined environment variables take precedence over those specified by this feature.
 What we mean when we 'set' the proxy/proxies in Linux is as follows:
 - When enabled, we set the Linux environment variable HTTP_PROXY to the one or more HTTP proxies we locate when we find HTTP proxies configured in Windows.